GuillermoAstorgaCalvo/screaming-architecture-starter/src/core/forms/README.md

 #### Available Type Exports

-The adapter re-exports commonly used types from react-hook-form:
+The adapter exports commonly used types from react-hook-form (import directly from the adapter):

 - **`FieldValues`**: Base type for form data
 - **`FieldErrors`**: Type for form field errors